chandrawi/LoRaRF-Python/README.md

 ## Modem Configuration

-Before transmit or receive operation you can configure transmit power and receive gain or matching frequency, modulation parameter, packet parameter, and synchronize word with other LoRa device you want connect.
+Before transmit or receive operation you can configure transmit power and receive gain or matching frequency, modulation parameter, packet parameter, and synchronize word with other LoRa device you want communicate.

 ### Transmit Power